Animal Control operates daily from 8:00 a.m. until 5:00 p.m., Monday through Friday (excluding holidays).

 Non-domestic animals such as horses, cattle, fowl, goats, or any combination are only allowed under certain circumstances and based on parcel size.
 Contact Animal Control for additional information at 478-988-2888.

 Do not approach the animal if you have any indication that it may be dangerous.
-Call 911 or Animal Control at 478-988-2888 or 478-338-0199 and provide a detailed and updated location and description of the animal.
-If you can contain the animal to assist, ensure there is no risk to the animal or the public with the containment and call Animal Control for assistance.
-If it is outside of normal business hours, Animal Control will evaluate the situation and details to determine the appropriate response.
+Call 911 or Animal Control at 478-988-2888 or 478-338-0199 and provide a detailed and updated location and description.
+If you can safely contain the animal, do so without risk and call Animal Control for assistance.
+If it is outside of normal business hours, Animal Control will evaluate the situation and determine the appropriate response.